Frequently Asked Questions

 FL-140 Guidance: Declaration of Disclosure (California)

-The FL-140 Declaration of Disclosure form is used in California divorce proceedings to provide an accurate and complete disclosure of financial information, including assets, debts, and investment opportunities, which must be exchanged between parties as part of both preliminary and final legal requirements.
+The FL-140 Declaration of Disclosure form is used in both contested and uncontested California divorce proceedings to provide an accurate and complete disclosure of financial information, including assets, debts, and investment opportunities, which must be exchanged between parties as part of both preliminary ("PDD") and final ("FDD") legal requirements before a court will issue a divorce decree.
 Jump to guide on filling it out.

 Don't settle for the empty PDF.